The history of astronomy is a history of receding horizons.

 1955 Ray Ozzie, who designed the Lotus Notes office management software for Lotus Development Corporation, is born in Chicago, IL.
 Ozzie graduated from the University of Illinois at Urbana-Champaign (UIUC) in 1979.
 During this time Ray worked at the Computer-based Education Research Lab (CERL) on the PLATO operating system.
 He was impressed with PLATO’s real-time communications and has often publicly credited his CERL experience as the inspiration for Lotus Notes.
 In 1984 Mitch Kapor, founder of Lotus Development Corporation, supported the idea to develop a PLATO-like product for PC by funding Iris Associates, Inc. In August 1986 Lotus Notes was complete becoming the first example of groupware and a commercial success.
 In 1997 Ozzie left Iris Associates to start a new venture, Rythmix Corp.*CHM

-1963 Timothy Gowers won a Fields medal for his important contributions to functional analysis.*SAU He is a Royal Society Research Professor at the Department of Pure Mathematics and Mathematical Statistics at Cambridge University, where he also holds the Rouse Ball chair, and is a Fellow of Trinity College.
-In 1998 he received the Fields Medal for his research connecting the fields of functional analysis and combinatorics.*Wik
+1963 Sir William Timothy Gowers, FRS (20 November 1963, ) is a British mathematician.
+He is a Royal Society Research Professor at the Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge, where he also holds the Rouse Ball chair, and is a Fellow of Trinity College, Cambridge.
+In 1998 he received the Fields Medal for research connecting the fields of functional analysis and combinatorics.*Wik

 1713 Thomas Tompion (baptised 25 Jul 1639, 20 Nov 1713) Most famous English clockmaker of his time, especially known for watchmaking improvements.
 He worked closely with experimental physicist Robert Hooke, and in 1675, following Hooke's design, Tompion made one of the first English watches regulated by a balance spring.
 In 1695, with Edward Barlow and William Houghton, he patented the cylinder escapement (a controlling device) that allowed use of a horizontal wheel, enabling Tompion to make the first of the flat and more compact watches.*TIS